zzx198411/learngit/readme.txt

-Git is a distributed version control system.
+Git is a free distributed version control system.
-Creating a new branch is quick and simple.
+Creating a new branch dev quick.
-This is dev branch working not finished.